HolstCh/Dots_Boxes_Game/README.md

 # Dots and Boxes
-A three player game based influenced by Gamehttp://dotsandboxes.org/ and implemented with HTML/CSS/Javascript
+A three player game influenced by the classic dots and boxes game.
+The game was implemented with HTML/CSS/Javascript.